kgujral2612/SimplySynth/README.md

 ## Known Issues
 - Unable to play midi files that don’t consistently contain a “note-off” message for every “note-on”
+- The GUI is not responsive which is why we suggest to use examples.py instead
 - ‘Click’ sound can be heard while playing some midi files
 - Selecting multiple options on a huge midi file is computationally expensive and takes more time
+- Aleatoric mode only plays for major notes

 ## Extensions
 <ol>